 First impressions aren't everything, but they're still pretty damn important.
 Some games, particularly earlier releases, don't even sport intros; but as time has gone on they've grown in prominence as an industry staple, covering full-motion videos, in-game style cutscenes, or segments of gameplay that allow you to take control before you're even hit with a title screen.
 Intros establish a tone, they give us a taste of what's to come, and are a great indicator of the level of quality you can expect.

 There are intros that are good, there are others that are downright forgettable, and then there are those that know how to get the blood pumping.
-Whether through a visual feast; a rich, thematic plot; or just a nostalgic ride that's stood the test of time, you just can't beat a good intro.
+Whether through a visual feast; a rich, thematic plot; or just a nostalgic ride that's stood the test of time, these are the ten greatest video game intros -

 There was once a time where comic book superheroes were secluded to the polythene bags and book shelves of geeks.
 Now, thanks to Marvel Studios and their relentless juggernaut of a film industry, what was once geek is now full-fledged chic, and at this point Iron Man, Captain America and Spiderman are just as much household names as Mickey Mouse and Super Mario.
 At this point, the superhero thing is a bit tiresome - but hey, at least we don't have to put up with low budget superhero video games for a while.